leo-bogert/bumblebee-multiscreen-tools/README.md

   reboot
   ```

-Once you've recovered video output you can follow this procedure to get video output again:
+Once you've recovered at least some video output you can follow this procedure to get full video output again:
 1. read the log files:
   - ```/var/log/thinkpad-w530-dock.log``` - the ```dock-handler``` script's log which also contains
     output of the attempts to switch the screen.
 Notice that this has to be enabled in the script.